bugbiteme/hello-spring/README.md

 Configure the pipeline you just created to run every time you commit/push a code change the git repo.

-Manually triggering the deployment pipeline to run is useful but the real goes is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.
+Manually triggering the deployment pipeline to run is useful but the real goal is to be able to build and deploy every change in code or configuration at least to lower environments (e.g. dev and test) and ideally all the way to production with some manual approvals in-place.

 In order to automate triggering the pipeline, you can define a webhook on your Git repository to notify OpenShift on every commit that is made to the Git repository and trigger a pipeline execution.